Looking back over the year and seeing how the diesel engine has changed we thought we would dust off our crystal ball and try to look into the future.

 Reading this one may think we are 'anti-diesel', this is not the case.
 What we have serious concerns about is the constant bombardment of legislation the diesel engine is being hammered with and the very spurious reasons why the legislation is imposed in the first place, man made hysteria that is effectively killing the diesel engine.

-In saying that, Diesel Bob Tuning (UK) Ltd will be here to assist with all your diesel fuel system issues and keep costs down where possible.
+In saying that, Diesel Bob (UK) Ltd will be here to assist with all your diesel fuel system issues and keep costs down where possible.

 Hybrid, electric and hydro vehicles may be the hippies choice of transport but it's certainly not ours!!